hothooper7/MechaCar_Statistical_Analysis/README.md

 The T-Test for suspension coils of Lot3 is statistically significant from the normal distribution and we are unable to assume normality from the normal distribution.
 There is a 95% confidence interval for the mean.

+## Study Design: MechaCar vs Competition

+MPG of vehicles is becoming of paramount importance when consumers are deciding which type of vehicle to purchase.
+Rising gas prices and the ability to purchase electric vehicles are important factors to consider when buying a vehicle.
+Comparing the MechaCar against the competition with regards to MPG is a great starting place to determine what changes may be necessary with production and design.
+Below are four questions that would help with decision making.

+1. What metric or metrics are you going to test?
+  - Testing MPG / highway fuel efficiency is a great place to start our analysis.

+2. What is the null hypothesis or alternative hypothesis?
+  - MechaCar is not as efficient on an MPG / fuel efficiency as other vehicles.

+3. What statistical test would you use to test the hypothesis?
+And why?
+  - Multiple linear regression and T-Tests are a great place to test the hypothesis since both are used for comparing metrics.

+4. What data is needed to run the statistical test?
+  - All data on MPG and fuel efficiency could be used to run the test.
+Specifically checking the competition of MechaCar would narrow down the data and help us make more accurate assumptions.